On average, it would cost approximately between $750 and $1000 to have a professional videographer cover a corporate event.

 Standards Videographer Rates In Dubai

 As suggested, prices vary according to different elements.
 However, we have compiled prices based on data we collected from various videographer websites in Dubai.
 You should expect these rates from Dubai videographers.
-The rates cover pre-production, production, and post-production videography stages.
+The rates cover the pre-production, production, and post-production videography stages.

 Dubai Videographer Pricing Sheet: